agiledivider/vagrant-hostsupdater/README.md

 At the moment, the only things you need, are the hostname and a :private_network network with a fixed ip.

-    config.vm.network :private_network, ip: "192.168.3.10"
+    config.vm.network :private_network, type: :dhcp
     config.vm.hostname = "www.testing.de"
     config.hostsupdater.aliases = ["alias.testing.de", "alias2.somedomain.com"]

-This ip and the hostname will be used for the entry in the /etc/hosts file.
+An IP gotten from DHCP and the hostname will be used for the entry in the /etc/hosts file.

 ##  Versions